AVV Zeeburgia

 The Amsterdamse Voetbalvereniging Zeeburgia is a football club from Amsterdam, Netherlands.
 It has been dubbed "royal supplier" as many Dutch professional footballers started at Zeeburgia youth teams.
-In 2020–2021, the first squad plays in the Tweede Klasse.
+In 2024–25, their first team plays in the Vijfde Klasse, the tenth and lowest tier of football in the Netherlands.

 History

 Zeeburgia was founded on 28 June 1919.

-On 26 August 1956 if lost 1–6 to Ajax Amsterdam in the first round of the 1956-57 National Dutch Cup.
+On 26 August 1956 it lost 6–1 to Ajax in the first round of the 1956–57 National Dutch Cup.

-From 1980 through 1984 the male first squad played in the Hoofdklasse.
+From 1980 through 1984, the male first squad played in the Hoofdklasse.

 Former players

 Listed are Zeeburgia players who turned professional.